 5. Make a backpack preparation the night before task.
 Those permission slips, water bottles and homework are best ready-to-go by the back door before breakfast.

 Children rely on their parents to get their routines and tasks accomplished.
 Yet kids can be more masterful and accountable when they know exactly what is expected.
 Consider the tasks of everyday living that each of your children can accomplish based on their age, skill sets and developmental level.

 Helping your children experience morning success by being organized, helping them plan ahead, and creating multi-sensory opportunities for them to monitor and manage their morning activities.

 Loretta Holmes, M.A.
 CMHWC is the owner of Bella Coaching Services.
-She has 10+ years as a special education teacher, graduate courses in clinical counseling, and is a certified ADHD and Anxiety Coach.
+She has 10+ years as a special education teacher, graduate courses in clinical counseling, and is a certified ADHD Coach, Health + Wellness Coach and an NLP Practitioner.
 Loretta uses her teaching and coaching skills to help families affected my ADHD, anxiety, or anger overcome their fears so that they can live a peaceful, calm life.
 Got a question?
 Contact Loretta at firstname.lastname@example.org